 This is extremely important information.
 Remember, even though they may share some similar properties they are not at all the same.
 And they are used for different purposes.

 Where is the name derived from?
 Rosemary comes from a latin word "ros marinus" meaning "rose or dew of the sea".

 Why is this information so important?
 Its not, it’s just a fun fact!

 What Part of the Plant is Used?
 Leaves

 What is the ORAC Value?
 330 µTE/100g

 Why know about this number?
 ORAC stands for Oxygen Radical Absorbance Capacity.
 It tells you the antioxidant capacity of a food item.
-Antioxidants have shown to reduce the risk of age related conditions and cancer!
+Antioxidants have shown to reduce the risk of age related conditions!
 This was developed by the USDA researchers.
 For instance: Blueberries = 2,400; Clove = 1,078,700.
 Wow!
 The number for clove is NOT a typo!

 Most Interesting Historical Reference?

 Did you know that Rosemary is contained in Hildegard’s Medicine Book?
 Hildegard of Bingen (1098-1179) was known as the first herbalist and naturopath of the middle ages.
-Her book documented over 12,000 remedies for symptoms and diseases.
+Her book documented over 12,000 remedies.
 Wow!

 What is the Aromatic Affect on the Mind?
 Keeps the mind alert and focused.
 Strong aromatic scent of herbs and wood.